 4.9 SCHOOL CANTEEN

-Sodexo* is the school caterer for canteens at both campuses.
-Lunch and snacks are included in the school fees for all Kindergarten students, while students in grades 1 to 12 can purchase lunch and/or snacks from the canteen, or may bring a packed lunch from home (please see food safety in section 5.3 for important information).
+Sodexo* is the school caterer for the canteen.
+Lunch is included in the school fees for all Kindergarten students, while students in grades 1 to 12 can purchase lunch and/or snacks from the canteen, or may bring a packed lunch from home (please see food safety in section 5.3 for important information).

 Learn more about meal pre-ordering (nursery to grade 3 only), the canteen and Red Dot café including menus, hours of operation and contacts on this page on our website or the canteen page on My.CIS.